 Note: When restoring, be sure to restore to the same version from which it was backed up.
 However, you should always use the most recent minor version of a release to backup and/or restore your Tower installation version.
-For example, if the current version of Tower that you are on is 3.0.0, 3.0.1, or 3.0.2, use only the 3.0.2 installer.
+For example, if the current version of Tower that you are on is 3.7.x, use only the 3.7.3 installer.

 Also, backup and restore will only work on PostgreSQL versions supported by your current Ansible Tower version.
-For more information, see Requirements in the Ansible Tower Installation and Reference Guide.
+For more information, see Requirements in the Ansible Automation Platform Installation and Reference Guide.